ComposableFi/composable/docs/docs/parachains/picasso/pica-use-cases.md

 This means as the usage of the chain increases towards maximum capacity, the price of a unit of weight increases as well.

 ## Oracle staking
 Apollo is our permissionless, MEV-resistant oracle solution.
-A nyone can run an oracle node on Picasso by providing a PICA stake.
+Anyone can run an oracle node on Picasso by providing a PICA stake.

 ## Collator staking
 25% of fees on Picasso is distributed to collators, with the remaining 75% going directly to the community-governed treasury.